 At the age of sixty-six (2012) Shihan Hoffman's Martial Arts résumé includes a 9th Dan Tae'Kyon Kara'Te (United Federation of Grandmaster's Council), 6th Dan Shorin-Ryu Kara'Te Okinawa Japan, 3rd Dan Tae'Kwon-Do (I.T.F Korea), 5th Dan Tae'Kwon-Do (W.T.F Kukkiwon Korea), 1st Dan Budokan Kara'Te, is a Master of Shao-Lin Weaponry and has Platinum Life Achievement recognition by the United Federation of Grandmaster's Council (2006).

 Whilst the skills to defend one's self is the goal of each system of Martial Arts, Shihan Hoffman found that by enabling students to learn the skills of more than one system, the student grows and appreciates a broader understanding and open mind to movements, strategies and variable combat forms they may encounter in the art of combat, either in dojo's or unforeseen circumstance in the public arena.
-Shihan John Hoffman is a fully qualified Master in the aforementioned Martial Arts, hence the forming of Tae'Kyon Kara'Te.
+Shihan John Hoffman is a fully qualified Master in the aforementioned Martial Arts, hence the forming of Tae'Kyon Kara'Te, 'The Art of Self-Defence'.

 Tae'Kyon Kara'Te is definitely not a sport orientated art.
-It is instead focused on 'Martial Art' applications, providing the opportunity to gain skills and knowledge in the art of self-defence, including martial technique, self preservation skills, self development, and general health and well-being.
+It is instead focused on 'The Art of Self-Defence' and its applications, providing the opportunity to gain skills and knowledge in self-defence, including martial technique, self preservation skills, self development, and general health and well-being.

 Tae'Kyon Kara'Te headquarters is located in Australia, in the town of Benalla, Victoria.
 Please see our Clubs link for Dojo locations.